CristianoDinh/interdata-cli/README.md

 # interdigi-cli
-This CLI program helps users managing their files in AWS-S3 through Command Line.
+This CLI program helps end-users managing their files in AWS-S3 through Command Line.